 - Get a detailed breakdown of your spending from your iPhone

-- Own an iPhone (or are planning to buy one)
+- You own an iPhone (or are planning to buy one)

-- Frequently use your mobile device for making purchases (a.k.a. your digital wallet)
+- You frequently use your mobile device for making purchases (a.k.a. your digital wallet)

-- Hate the hassle of deciding how to redeem rewards
+- You do't want the hassle of deciding how to redeem rewards

 Apple Credit Card Review